mixmastamyk/out/readme.rst

   Think ``FileNotFound`` vs. ``Exception``.

-- ``FATAL``, a renaming of ``CRITICAL``, since that name is quite long, pushes alignment, and does not capture message intent as well as fatal.
+- ``FATAL``, a renaming of ``CRITICAL``, since that name is long, pushes alignment, and does not capture message intent as well as fatal.
   Std-lib already allows this but still labels it critical on output.
   Out does not.